-There are eight methods of optimisation implemented in HYPE as detailed in the table below (read more about them in the tutorial).
+There are eight methods of optimisation implemented in HYPE as detailed in the table below.
 Additionally, there are two other tasks for output generation, WA and WS, which produce detailed performance and simulation results for all runs performed during optimisation.
 Tasks WA and WS are compatible with selected optimisation methods only, a denoted in the table.
-The task of organized scanning SC is a parameter investigation method.
+The tast of organized scanning SC is a parameter investigation method.